urbit/developers.urbit.org/content/guides/core/hoon-school/F-cores.md

     (add $(n (dec n)) $(n (dec (dec n))))
     ```

-    We can use _two_ recursion points for `%=` cenhep.
+    We can use _two_ recursion points for `%=` centis.
 The first calculate _F_ for _n_-1; the second calculate _F_ for _n_-2.
 These are then added together.
 If we diagram what's happening, we can see that each additional number costs as much as the previous numbers:

     ```
     (fibonacci 5)